rolling-scopes-school/tasks/devops/modules/1_basic-configuration/task_1.md

 1. **MFA User configured (10 points)**

-   - Provide a screenshot of the non-root account secured by MFA (ensure sensitive information is not shared).
+   - Screenshot of the non-root account secured by MFA (ensure sensitive information is not shared) is presented

 2. **Bucket and GithubActionsRole IAM role configured (20 points)**